Gender neutrality in languages with gendered third-person pronouns: Generic he

 The 19th and 20th centuries saw an upsurge in consciousness and advocacy of gender equality, and this has led in particular to advocacy for gender-neutral language.
 In this context, the usage of generic he has declined in favor of other alternatives.

 He or she, (s)he

 To disambiguate contexts where a referent encompasses both males and females, periphrasis is used.
 Though cumbersome, this solution is attested with the full range of English pronouns, include the subject pronouns he or she (23), the object pronouns him or her (24), the possessive pronoun his or hers (25), and the reflective pronouns himself or herself (26).
-In writing, these periphrastic forms are sometimes abbreviated to he/she, (s)he, s/he, him/her, his/her, himself/herself, hers/his, but are not easily abbreviated in verbal communication.
+In writing, these periphrastic forms are sometimes abbreviated to he/she, (s)he, s/he, him/her, his/her, himself/herself and hers/his, but are not easily abbreviated in verbal communication.
 With the exception of (s)he and s/he, a writer does in principle have the choice of which pronoun to place first.
 However, usage indicates that the masculine pronouns is most often mentioned first.